 Texas Teacher Certification Plan

-Students desiring a Teaching Certificate only (24 graduate semester credit hours) must meet the requirements of the Educator Preparation Program and have a bachelor’s degree with 24 hours in a particular content area, 12 of which are upper level.
-Prior to enrolling in EDG 5360 or EDG 5660, the student must pass the TExES certification examination in the content area.
+Students desiring a Texas Teaching Certificate (24 graduate semester credit hours) must meet the requirements of the Educator Preparation Program and have a bachelor’s degree.

 TExES Eligibility And Registration Procedures

 All certification candidates must pass two certification examinations — one in the content area and one in pedagogy and professional responsibilities.
 Candidates with a foreign language as a content area will also be required to take the Texas Oral Proficiency Test (TOPT).

 In order for candidates at Angelo State University to be approved to take the Texas Examinations of Educator Standards (TExES) they must have completed the certification program requirements for each examination.